flame-engine/flame/doc/flame_fire_atlas/fire_atlas.md

 // To get Sprite with the given selectionId.
 FireAtlas.getSprite('bomb_ptero')

-// To get SpriteAnimation with the given selectionId.
+// Get a SpriteAnimation with the given key.
 FireAtlas.getAnimation('bla')
 ```